In the Navy

 The young princess smiled shyly and blushed.
 “You have been gracious hosts.
 My poor mother died when I was but a small girl and I have barely a clear memory of her.
 Living with you in the last weeks, Lady Carter, has given me a notion of what I have missed.”

-With that, the girl retired leaving Tony and Harriet at a loss of how to handle the situation.
+With that, the girl retired, leaving Tony and Harriet at a loss of how to handle the situation.

-Tony went over the charts again, even using his magnifying glass, but there was no hint of the submerged rocks in the passage.
+Tony went over the charts again, even using his magnifying glass, but there was not a hint of the submerged rocks in the passage.
 Gradually, he relaxed, arriving at the conviction that no blame could be attached to him.
-There were examples for captains who had run aground through no fault of their own: even Admiral Pellew — arguably the best sailor of whom England could boast — had run his Arethusa aground in ‘98 or ‘99, barely bringing her to port with all hands at the pumps.
+There were examples for captains who had run aground through no fault of their own; even Admiral Pellew — arguably the best sailor of whom England could boast — had run his Arethusa aground in ‘98 or ‘99, barely bringing her to port with all hands at the pumps.

-“Sir Anthony, we are here to establish the exact circumstances under which HMS Asia ran aground off Santandér.
+“Sir Anthony, we are here to establish the exact circumstances under which HMS Asia ran aground off Santander.
 We are given to understand by the written testimony of Sir William Maynard that he gave specific orders to leave port, in spite of the adverse weather conditions.
 Do you wish to comment, Sir Anthony?”

 “Sir William made the decision, Sir Winston, but I agreed with his reasoning wholeheartedly.”